-- Signing bonuses may be offered to teachers certified in an area of critical concern as defined by the School, to promote diversity, or to address specific concerns at the school. - The Principal shall designate the individuals authorized to receive the signing bonus. - The signing bonus must be approved by the Board. - To qualify for a signing bonus, the teacher must: - be certified in the field they are hired to teach. - teach in that field of the bonus.
+- Signing bonuses may be offered to teachers certified in an area of critical concern as defined by the School, to promote diversity, or to address specific concerns at the school. - The Principal shall designate the individuals authorized to receive the signing bonus. - To qualify for a signing bonus, the teacher must: - be certified in the field they are hired to teach. - teach in that field of the bonus.